michaelcohen716/synthetix-community/docs/seth-pool.md

 - Ensure that you've collected at least 1 <a href="https://etherscan.io/token/0xe9cf7887b93150d4f2da7dfc6d502b216438f244" target="_blank" class="link">liquidity token</a> from the pool.
 You'll be ineligible for rewards if you have fewer

 ## Rewards Calculations
 Synthetix distributes 5% of weekly inflation to liquidity providers.
 As of November 2019, 72,000 SNX are distributed weekly, but this figure will decline gradually as the inflation schedule progresses.
-The team takes a snapshot of active stakers each Wednesday to determine pro rata allocations.
+The team takes a snapshot of active stakers each Wednesday at roughly 09:00 UTC to determine pro rata allocations.

 <a href="https://docs.google.com/spreadsheets/d/14qQKeprY3IQBT2p-jDrnKMBKNpOh0-rRDZSlBwBYXV0/edit#gid=459184262" class="link" target="_blank">This spreadsheet</a> has week-to-week reward calculations